UNGLORY

 SERIES STATEMENT

-By documenting the uncanny presence of wild animals in an industrial complex in South Africa we observe one of many curious examples where man's relationship with nature's oldest continent has changed as a result of industrialization processes.
+By documenting the unsettling presence of wild animals in an industrial complex in South Africa, we witness one of many striking examples where humanity’s relationship with the continent’s ancient nature has been transformed through industrialization.

-The absence of human figures in these photos may, however, suggests a dystopian mirrored scenario: one in which the animals are not being studied by a team of researchers as endangered, as it actually happens in the present, but here they claim possession of our industrial archeologies.
-This fauna exemplars are feeding themselves on the detritus of our failures as a society who have caused the depletion of the original and unique ”territorial glory."
+The absence of human figures in these images, however, suggests a dystopian, mirrored scenario: one in which animals are not being observed by researchers as endangered species, as is the case today, but instead, they assert ownership over our industrial ruins.
+These creatures, surviving on the detritus of our societal failures, symbolize the depletion of the original and unique 'territorial glory.'